goenning/goenning/_posts/2019/2019-02-10-using-containers-headless-chrome-measure-performance-multiple-locations.md

 comments: true
 lang: en
 tags: [docker, web, performance, azure]
 description: Measuring the performance of a website from multiple locations around the world is crucial with the current global scale of the internet.
-In most cases your visitors are not only based in your home country, but from all other countries too.
+In most cases, your visitors are not only based in your home country but from all other countries too.
 From Canada to Australia, from Chile to Russia, your website is being visited by more people than you think.
-There are a number of paid services that allows you to constantly monitor your website performance from multiple locations around the world.
+There are a number of paid services that allow you to constantly monitor your website performance from multiple locations around the world.
 But maybe you're a geek and you want to do it yourself?
 ---

 ## Global metrics for websites with global visitors

 Measuring the performance of a website from multiple locations around the world is crucial with the current global scale of the internet.
-In most cases your visitors are not only based in your home country, but from all other countries too.
+In most cases, your visitors are not only based in your home country but from all other countries too.
 From Canada to Australia, from Chile to Russia, your website is being visited by more people than you think.

 It's easy to forget this fact and simply measure the performance of a website from the local machine, where it's usually close to the website Data Center.
 Not only that, but this machine is probably a beast too, it can open multiple tabs of Google Chrome and load any page with an insane amount of JavaScript in half a second.

-But in reality your visitors are using a 10 years old laptop with Windows 7 and are connected to the internet via 3G network connection.
+But in reality, your visitors are using a 10 years old laptop with Windows 7 and are connected to the internet via a 3G network connection.
 Your Data Center is in San Francisco and these visitors are from The Philippines.
 Even your smartphone has 10x higher speed and lower latency than theirs.

-There are a number of paid services that allows you to constantly monitor your website performance from multiple locations around the world.
+There are a number of paid services that allow you to constantly monitor your website performance from multiple locations around the world.

 But maybe you're a geek and you want to do it yourself?

-On this post I want to show you how to collect website performance from multiple locations using open source tools on a low monthly cost.
+On this post, I want to show you how to collect website performance from multiple locations using open source tools on a low monthly cost.

 ## webpage-timing